TurtleP/TurtleP.github.io-old2/LovePotion/wiki/faq.md

 ### Can this run Mari0?!

-You know, if I had a nickel for every time someone asked that since Löve Potion first existed, I'd be pretty darn rich.
+You know, if I had a nickel for every time someone asked that since LÖVE Potion first existed, I'd be pretty darn rich.
 Now for the actual answer: no. Not yet.

 ### Why did it take so long for game debugging?